AayuStark007/dotfiles/vim/README.md

 If there is a `+python3` flag then it means vim was build with python3 and this config will work.

 ## Installation steps for vimrc
+- Ensure python3 headers are installed:
+    - `sudo apt install python3.X-dev` (where X is the minor version)
 - Remove existing vim artefacts
     - `rm -rf ~/.vimrc ~/.vim ~/.viminfo`
 - Clone the repository: